Leotehnick/Salnikov-cpp-homeworks/README.md

 # Salnikov-cpp-homeworks
-Some time i think of saving the World.
+Sometimes i think of saving the World.